- Rapid Reference 🚀

 - Dobutamine might not be quite as safe for peripheral infusion as epinephrine.
-If you're giving dobutamine for prolonged peripheral infusion, monitor the site carefully and avoid any IVs in the hand/wrist.
+If you're giving dobutamine for prolonged peripheral infusion, monitor the site carefully and avoid any IVs in the hand or wrist.

 - This is an excellent drug for bradycardia if you can get ahold of it.

 - Isoproterenol is a pure beta-agonist, which is safe for peripheral infusion.
-Isoproterenol does seem to be a bit more powerful than epinephrine (there seem to be some patients who don't respond to epinephrine yet will respond to isoproterenol).
+Isoproterenol does seem to be a bit more powerful than epinephrine (there are some patients who don't respond to epinephrine yet will respond to isoproterenol).

 - The main drawbacks to isoproterenol are logistic.
 Isoproterenol is insanely expensive in the United States (an infusion may cost several thousand dollars).
 Many hospitals don't have it.
-Even if your hospital does have it, it will usually take time getting it from pharmacy.
-More on isoproterenol from Pharmacist Scott Dietrich here.
+Even if your hospital does have it, it will usually take time getting it from pharmacy.🌊

 - Disadvantages of dopamine compared to epinephrine: